telepresenceio/telepresence/docs/index.md

 * TCP connections to any hostname/port; all but `localhost` will be routed via Kubernetes.
   Typically this is useful for accessing cloud resources, e.g. a AWS RDS database.
 * TCP connections *from* Kubernetes to your local code, for ports specified on the command line.
+* Access to volumes, including those for `Secret` and `ConfigMap` Kubernetes objects.
+* `/var/run/secrets/kubernetes.io` credentials (used to the [access the Kubernetes( API](https://kubernetes.io/docs/user-guide/accessing-the-cluster/#accessing-the-api-from-a-pod)).

 Currently unsupported:

-* Environment variables for `Service` instances created *after* Telepresence is started.
-  This is the behavior of pods in general, of course.
 * SRV DNS records matching `Services`, e.g. `_http._tcp.redis-master.default`.
 * UDP messages in any direction.
-* Access to volumes, including those for `Secret` and `ConfigMap` Kubernetes objects.
-* `/var/run/secrets/kubernetes.io` credentials (used to the [access the Kubernetes( API](https://kubernetes.io/docs/user-guide/accessing-the-cluster/#accessing-the-api-from-a-pod)).

 ## Help us improve Telepresence!